Irish Military Intelligence Service: Training and selection

-Individuals can apply to be selected for the Directorate of Military Intelligence, and they must be Officers or NCOs to be considered for appointment.
-Unlike a number of similar military forces, the Irish Defence Forces actively include intelligence as part of Officer and NCO education, but those selected to join the Directorate receive further specialist training.
+Individuals can apply to be selected for IMIS, and they must be Officers or NCOs to be considered for appointment.
+Unlike a number of similar military forces, the Irish Defence Forces actively include intelligence as part of Officer and NCO education, but those selected to join IMIS receive further specialist training.
 The Defence Forces run their own Defence Intelligence & Security Course (DISC).
 The course runs for a number of months and covers the main areas of intelligence operations, including the principles of intelligence operations, defence intelligence, intelligence analysis, and combat intelligence.
-The course is supported by additional "on-the-job" training as part of the Directorate.
+The course is supported by additional "on-the-job" training.
 This includes additional weapons, surveillance and communications training to support ongoing operations.
 Further training in languages is available, and specialist training on sensitive subjects such as religion, culture, ethnicity and radicalisation are also provided.
 Members of the Intelligence Branch may also receive further training with friendly forces overseas, such as in imagery intelligence.

-The Directorate of Military Intelligence consists of a high proportion of commissioned officers, most of whom will enter J2 with third level education, a Level 7 or Level 8 Bachelor's degree as per modern Defence Forces education standards and may go on to undertake further academic studies (such as a Level 9 Masters or higher) in a relevant field.
+IMIS consists of a high proportion of commissioned officers, most of whom will enter IMIS with third-level education, a Level 7 or Level 8 Bachelor's degree as per modern Defence Forces education standards and may go on to undertake further academic studies (such as a Level 9 Master's or higher) in a relevant field.